gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 	e9e92282a16b49e7b78d69822ac53e1d

 The above is the unique user id that was created for your application gear.
-Lets examine the contents of this gear by using the following commands:
+Let us examine the contents of this gear by using the following commands:

 	# cd e9e92282a16b49e7b78d69822ac53e1d
 	# ls -al